 Kent Spring Trail 156 is a 5.6 mile heavily trafficked loop trail located near Sonoita, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Directions from Tucson: Leave Interstate 19 at the Continental Road/Madera Canyon Exit #63.
 Turn east and follow signs to Bog Springs Campground in Madera Canyon Recreation Area.
 Turn left into the campground and drive around the loop to the trail parking area.
 The trail follows an old roadbed past campsite # 13.

 Great views- perfect distance for a good workout with mod elevation gain.